 The “Get Noticed.
 Get HELP.” campaign rolled out on Memorial Day weekend, traditionally seen as the kickoff to the “Summer Driving Season”

 “Despite fewer people commuting during the pandemic, roadside crashes involving disabled vehicles remained high,” said Powers.
 “As more people hit the road this summer, this problem won’t go away until we take significant steps to ensure that people who are stranded on the side of the road get noticed much earlier by oncoming drivers.”

-Emergency Safety Solutions, Inc., creator of the H.E.L.P.TM (Hazard Enhanced Lighting Package) solution, is focused on saving lives by helping to eliminate hundreds of thousands of preventable accidents globally involving vehicles that are in an emergency, disabled or stopped on the side of the road.
+Emergency Safety Solutions, Inc., creator of the H.E.L.P.TM (Hazard Enhanced Location Protocol) solution, is focused on saving lives by helping to eliminate hundreds of thousands of preventable accidents globally involving vehicles that are in an emergency, disabled or stopped on the side of the road.